-Fort Worth alumna, Kat Anderson Pompa, Gamma Tau-Texas Christian, successfully raised Guide-Dog-In-Training, Shipley. from age 10 weeks to 15 months.
-Due to her hard work and his ideal temperament.
-Phase 7 of 8 in training, which very few dogs achieve.
-If he graduates paired with his blind companion.
-The Fort Worth alumnae group were delighted and very proud to have sponsored such a talented pairl Good luck, Shipley!
+Fort Worth alumna,

+Kat Anderson Pompa,

+Gamma Tau-Texas

+Christian, successfully

+raised Guide-DogIn-Training, Shipley,

+from age 10 weeks

+to 15 months.
+Due to

+her hard work and his

+dieal temperaneent.

+Shipley has moved ing,

+which very few dogs

+achieve If he graduates

+this stage, he will be

+paired with his blind

+companion.
+The Fort

+Worth alumnae group

+were delighted and

+very proud to have

+sponsored such a

+talented pairl Good

+luck, Shipley!